-Alcohol use disorder (AUD) is often called a “family disease” because it impacts more people than just the individuals with alcoholism.
+AUD is often called a “family disease” because it impacts more people than just those with alcoholism.
 The emotional side effects of alcohol addiction are felt by spouses, children, and other loved ones.

 Read below to learn how alcoholism impacts relationships with family members and others.

-Alcoholics are more likely to develop codependency in their relationships, in which an individual’s self-esteem and emotional needs become dependent upon another person.
-This can negatively affect marriages and relationships with parents, children, and other loved ones.
+Alcoholics are more likely to develop codependency in their relationships.
+This is when a person's self-esteem and emotional needs become dependent upon another person.

 Frequent heavy drinking can have harmful outcomes on intimate relationships.
 This includes decreased intimacy and increased relationship problems.
 Relationships in which one or more of the partners are involved in excessive drinking are more likely to fall apart.

-Alcohol use disorder (AUD) alters an individual’s personality and can have a significant impact on romantic relationships.
-Individuals with alcohol use disorder become more and more secretive and are more likely to hide things from their significant other, which ruins trust.
-Trust is essential to a healthy and functioning relationship, and once it is damaged, it can be challenging to repair.
+AUD alters the personality and has a significant impact on relationships.
+People with AUD become more and more secretive and likely to hide things from their partners, which destroys trust.

 Alcoholism causes an increased risk for domestic abuse within the family.
 Alcohol use increases both the occurrence and severity of domestic violence.
-In domestic violence cases in the United States, over half of victims believed that their partners had been drinking before the assault.
+It's been implicated in over half of all domestic violence cases in the U.S.

-Children of alcoholics are more likely to experience cognitive, behavioral, and emotional problems compared to children who grew up in sober homes.
-Former children of alcoholics are four times more likely to misuse alcohol themselves.
+Children of alcoholics are more likely to experience cognitive and emotional problems compared to children who grow up in sober homes.
+Former children of alcoholics are more likely to misuse alcohol themselves.

 Family members of alcoholics can benefit from educational programs and mutual-help groups, including Al-Anon and Alateen.
-These groups provide emotional support and the opportunity to learn from others who have faced similar challenges with their loved ones.
+These groups provide emotional support and the opportunity to learn from those who have faced similar challenges.

-In addition to attending support groups, families of alcoholics may consider individual or family therapy.
-A trained health professional can help family members understand they are not responsible for their loved one's drinking problems and that they can be helped even if their loved one is refusing treatment.
+In addition to attending support groups, loved ones of alcoholics may consider 1-on-1 or group therapy.
+A trained health professional can help family members assist their loved one's recovery.